Omaha's Henry Doorly Zoo and Aquarium: History

 In 1894, the first animals were exhibited here under the name Riverview Park Zoo.
 By 1898, the collection had grown to over 120 animals.
 The Omaha Zoological Society was founded in 1952 to organize the long-term efforts of the zoo.
-The name was changed to Omaha's Henry Doorly Zoo & Aquarium in 1963, after a $750,000 donation from Margaret Hitchcock Doorly, given with the stipulation that the zoo be renamed in memory of her late husband.
-Henry Doorly had an influential career the chairman of the World Publishing Company.
+The name was changed to Omaha's Henry Doorly Zoo & Aquarium in 1963, after a $750,000 donation from Margaret Hitchcock Doorly.
+This was given with the stipulation that the zoo be renamed in memory of her late husband Henry Doorly, who had an influential career as the chairman of the World Publishing Company.
 In addition to the World Publishing Company, the zoo soon connected with another notable Omaha business: Union Pacific.
 Union Pacific helped the zoo lay down 2.5 mi of track in 1968 and the inaugural run of the Omaha Zoo Railroad was made on July 22, 1968.

 The zoo has two rides that circumnavigate the property (tram and train): a carousel and the Skyfari, an aerial tram which opened in 2009 and takes visitors from the Butterfly and Insect Pavilion to the lion viewing exhibit.

 The zoo is adjacent to the former site of Rosenblatt Stadium.
 In 2011, the zoo began developing the land at the stadium to become the new parking area and visitor center, leaving a small memorial at the location of home plate.
 Rosenblatt was replaced by the Charles Schwab Field Omaha downtown.